microsoft/winget-cli/src/PowerShell/Help/Microsoft.WinGet.Client/Install-WinGetPackage.md

 ### -Location

-Specify the install location.
-This requires support in the installer.
+Specify the file path where you want the packed to be installed.
+The installer must be able to support alternate install locations.

 ```yaml
 Type: System.String